A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Introduction

 \section{Introduction}

-First-order optimization methods, such as (sub)gradient-descent methods \cite{Shor,Nemirovski83,Nesterov07} and conditional-gradient methods \cite{FrankWolfe, Dunn80, Clarkson, Hazan08, Jaggi}, are often the method of choice for coping with very large scale optimization tasks.
+First-order optimization methods, such as (sub)gradient-descent methods \cite{Shor,Nemirovski83,Nesterov07} and conditional-gradient methods \cite{FrankWolfe, Dunn80, Clarkson, Hazan08, Jaggi13b}, are often the method of choice for coping with very large scale optimization tasks.
 While theoretically attaining inferior convergence rate compared to other efficient optimization algorithms (e.g. interior point methods \cite{NesterovNemirovskii94}), modern optimization problems are often so large that using second-order information or other super-linear operations becomes practically infeasible.

-The computational bottleneck of gradient descent methods is usually the computation of orthogonal projections onto the convex domain.
+The computational bottleneck of (sub)gradient descent methods in many settings is the computation of orthogonal projections onto the convex domain.
 This is also the case with proximal methods \cite{Nesterov07}.
 Computing such projections is very efficient for simple domains such as the euclidean ball, the hypercube and the simplex but much more involved for more complicated domains, making these methods impractical for such problems in high-dimensional settings.

 On the other hand, for many convex sets of interest, optimizing a linear objective over the domain could be done by a very efficient and simple combinatorial algorithm.
 Prominent examples for this phenomena are the matroid polytope for which there is a simple greedy algorithm for linear optimization, and the flow polytope (convex hull of all $s-t$ paths in a directed acyclic graph) for which linear optimization amounts to finding a minimum-weight path \cite{schrijver}.
-Other important examples include the set of rotations for which linear optimization is very efficient using Wahba's algorithm \cite{wahba}, and the bounded PSD cone, for which linear optimization amounts to a leading eigenvector computation whereas projections require SVD decompositions.
+Other important examples include the set of rotations for which linear optimization is very efficient using Wahba's algorithm \cite{wahba}, and the bounded cone of positive semidefinite matrices, for which linear optimization amounts to a leading eigenvector computation whereas projections require cimputing the \textit{singular value decomposition}.

-This phenomena motivates the study of optimization algorithms that require only linear optimization steps over the domain and in particular algorithms that require only a constant number of such steps per iteration.
+This phenomena motivates the study of optimization algorithms that require only linear optimization steps over the domain and their linear oracle complexity - that is, the number of linear objectives that the algorithm needs to minimize over the domain in order to achieve a desired accuracy with respect to the optimization objective.